saveourtool/save-cli/save-plugins/warn-plugin/README.md

 matching `inputFilePattern`.
 It will then execute `$exec_cmd $testFile` (since we specified `batchMode = false`, it will provide inputs one by one) and compare warnings its stdout (as per `output` option) parsed using `warningsOutputPattern` with warnings parsed from the same `$testFile` using `warningsInputPattern`.

-`warningsOutputPattern` must include some mandatory capture groups: for line number (if `warningTextHasLine` is true), for column number (if `warningTextHasColumn` is true) and for warning text.
+`warningsInputPattern` and `warningsOutputPattern` must include some mandatory capture groups: for line number (if `warningTextHasLine` is true), for column number (if `warningTextHasColumn` is true) and for warning text.
 Their indices can be customized with `lineCaptureGroup`, `columnCaptureGroup` and `messageCaptureGroup` parameters.
+These parameters are shared between input and output pattern;
-Results will be written in plain text as well as JSON.  `# TODO: Aren't we allowing any type of reporter?`
+usually you'll want them to be consistent to make testing easier, i.e. if input has line number, then so should output.